ysengoku/42-ft_transcendence/assets/notes_fanny.md

 we enter the args if we want to pass arguments to the dockerfile. if they are not defined in the dockerfile and not used at build time, they are not useful. if arguments are defined and congifured at runtime (in environment), we dont need to specify the args at the build phase.

+commandes:

+docker volume rm $(docker volume ls -q) = remove all the volumes docker system prune -a = remove all the images, containers, networks and volumes docker rmi $(docker images -q) = remove all the images

+good practice:

+- error  ! nginx Warning pull access denied for trans_server, repository does not exist =>  use the same version of the image in the dockerfile and in the docker-compose file. do not rename the image in the docker-compose file.

 ## HTTPS Protocol:

 API = Application Programming Interface